-A Rapid Evidence Assessment (REA) provides a balanced assessment of what is known (and not known) in the scientific literature about an intervention, problem or practical issue by using a systematic methodology to search and critically appraise empirical studies.
-However, in order to be 'rapid', an REA makes concessions in relation to the breadth, depth and comprehensiveness of the search.
-For example, an REA may exclude unpublished research, include only meta-analyses and controlled studies, or limit the number of reviewers who critically appraise the studies' trustworthiness to only one.
-Due to these limitations, an REA is more prone to selection bias than a systematic review.
-For a more detailed explanation of differences between a rapid evidence assessment, a systematic review, and a traditional literature review, please see the Appendix: 'Summarizing Scientific Literature'.
+A Rapid Review (RR) provides a balanced assessment of what is known (and not known) in the scientific literature about an intervention, problem or practical issue by using a systematic review methodology to search and critically appraise empirical studies.
+However, in order to be 'rapid', an RR makes concessions in relation to the breadth, depth and comprehensiveness of the search.
+For example, an RR may exclude unpublished research, include only controlled studies, or limit the number of reviewers who critically appraise the studies' trustworthiness to only one.
+Due to these limitations, an RR is more prone to selection bias than a traditional systematic review, and a traditional literature review, please see the Appendix: 'Summarizing Scientific Literature'.